fabianonline/OctoPrint-Telegram/README.md

 5. Hit "Save" at the bottom of the settings dialog.

+6. If you want to create gif and receive them as notification you have to manually install libav-tools with commmand line like <code>sudo apt-get install libav-tools</code>

 Congratulations!
 Your printer is now connected to your Telegram bot.

 ### User setup